scroll top

 Selling silver flatware in 3 steps

 Selling silver flatware isn’t difficult.
 If you know what you have, you can confidently market and sell your flatware effectively.
-For example, it’s important to know if your flatware is made of fine silver or sterling silver because fine silver has greater value.

 Here are three steps to help you sell your silver flatware: